All Episodes

 Is there something going on in there?

-You're done Oh, phones are ringing all over the place.
+Oh, phones are ringing all over the place.

 Yeah, here it is.

-Uh here's Sally Quinn, and I hope, I really hope Sally Quinn does not have any desires of owning a national football league team.
+Here's Sally Quinn, and I hope, I really hope Sally Quinn does not have any desires of owning a national football league team.

-There are also a lot of African Americans on this guest list, which I I have not seen that many before, and I think that that obviously is a statement that they're making.
+There are also a lot of African Americans on this guest list, which I have not seen that many before, and I think that that obviously is a statement that they're making.

-And awful lot of um of big donors, too.
+And a lot of big donors, too.

-Now can you imagine if I had said that?
+Now, can you imagine if I had said that?

 How does she know looking at the guest list?